harshmangal1108/Facial-Exp-Music-Recommender/README.md

 # Facial-Exp-Music-Recommender
-Project on Facial expression detection
+Project which recommend the music on the basis of facial expression